CyberShadow/Digger/README.md

     $ digger uninstall

+Successive installs will not clobber the backups created by the first `digger install` invocation, so `digger uninstall` will revert to the state from before you first ran `digger install`.

+You can also simultaneously install 32-bit and 64-bit versions of Phobos by first building and installing a 32-bit DMD, then a 64-bit DMD (`--64`). `digger uninstall` will revert both actions.

+`digger install` should be compatible with [DVM](https://github.com/jacob-carlborg/dvm) or any other DMD installation.
+To upgrade a system install of DMD on POSIX, simply run `digger install` as root.

+Installation and uninstallation are designed with safety in mind.
+When installing, Digger will provide detailed information and ask for confirmation before making any changes (you can use the `--dry-run` / `--yes` switches to suppress the prompt).
+Uninstallation will refuse to remove files if they were modified since they were installed, to prevent accidentally clobbering user work (you can use `--force` to override this).

 ##### Bisecting

 To bisect D's history to find which pull request introduced a bug, first copy `bisect.ini.sample` to `bisect.ini`, adjust as instructed by the comments, then run: